Deathlands: Homeward Bound: Critical reception

 Justin Felix of DVD Talk called the telefilm "a low-budget mish-mash of elements from Dune and The Most Dangerous Game", and that although it was "one bad movie" it was "moderately entertaining" and something that could be appreciated by fans of Mystery Science Theater 3000.
 He said the film is "so bad that it's actually entertaining if you want to laugh at movie-making ineptitude."

 Hal Erickson of Rovi made note of the popularity of the book series upon which the film is based, and that the film seemed aimed at long-distance truck drivers.

 Release

 The film premiered on the Sci-Fi Channel on May 17, 2003, and was released on video in Argentina in 2005.
 It has its United States DVD premiere in February 2008.
-It worldwide release under different titles: Campos de Morte in Brazil, Deathlands in Argentina, Deathlands, le chemin du retour in France, I gi ton nekron in Greece, La tierra de la muerta in Spain, and Pusztító atomcsapás in Hungary.
+It worldwide release under different titles: Campos de Morte in Brazil, Deathlands in Argentina, Deathlands, le chemin du retour in France, I gi ton nekron in Greece, La tierra de la muerta in Spain, and Halálország: Hazafelé in Hungary.